astroumd/ADASSProceedings/2022/README.md

       make papers

 which creates personalized-templates.tar.gz from the just filled papers/ tree.
-The individual
+The individual PID.tar files can be made available to authors, in addition to the big ADASS2022.tar

 PID.tar files can be made available to authors, in addition to the big ADASS2022.tar